 The Group is committed to operating as a responsible citizen, actively supporting people in need and contributing to society.
 We encourage our employees to be active and generous members of our society through donations and participation in local events and programs.
-During the reporting period, a total of HK\$22,000 for charitable donations was made.
+During the reporting period, a total of HK\$97,926 for charitable donations was made.
+The Group has donated to The Community Chest of Hong Kong and the Michael Garron Hospital Foundation in Canada to support meaningful initiatives that promote long-term community sustainability.